Skip to main content

 (c) Non-cooperation of caretaker.
 When a vulnerable adult consents to receive protective services, but the caretaker refuses to allow the provision of services, OKDHS may petition the court for an injunction prohibiting caretaker interference with the provision of protective services. • 5

 (e) Religious beliefs.
-A vulnerable adult has the right to depend on spiritual means for healing through prayer, within the practices of a recognized religious method in accordance with the tenets and practices of said place of worship as mandated by 43A O.S. § 10-103(B). • 7
+A vulnerable adult has the right to depend on spiritual means for healing through prayer, within the practices of a recognized religious method in accordance with the tenets and practices of said place of worship, per 43A O.S. § 10-103(B). • 7

 (f) Involuntary protective services.
 Involuntary protective services are authorized, per 43A O.S. § 10-107.
 When a vulnerable adult is suffering from abuse, neglect, or exploitation that presents a substantial risk of death or immediate and serious physical harm to self; or significant and unexplained depletion of the adult's estate, but lacks the capacity to consent to receive protective services and consent cannot be obtained from anyone acting as caretaker, the services may be ordered by the court on an involuntary basis. • 8